Middle East tensions push oil higher

 In Europe, the FTSEurofirst 300 ended up 0.8 percent, while the MSCI global index gained 0.4 percent.

-(Additional reporting Chuck Mikolajczak, Wanfeng Zhou and Robert Gibbons; Editing by Theodore d'Afflisio)
+(Additional reporting Chuck Mikolajczak, Wanfeng Zhou and Robert Gibbons; Editing by Dan Grebler)